mortenivar/Jed-modes/README.rust.txt

 The second variable, Rustc_Opts, is a space separated string of options to be passed to the rustc compiler.
 E.g. "-g -O"

+The third variable, Rust_Indentation_Style, is a string that may be set to any of the following values to enforce its corresponding indentation style:

+   "gnu"      Style advocated by GNU
+   "k&r"      Style popularized by Kernighan and Ritchie "bsd"      Berkeley style
+   "foam"     Derivate bsd-style used in OpenFOAM "linux"    Linux kernel indentation style
+   "jed"      Style used by the author
+   "kw"       The Kitware style used in ITK, VTK, ParaView,

-Note that options to the rustfmt program should be set in its configuration file, e.g. ~/.config/rustfmt/.rustfmt.toml"
+Note that options to the rustfmt program should be set in its configuration file, e.g. ~/.config/rustfmt/.rustfmt.toml".
+These settings should probably correspond to the indentation style used while editing.

-there is a mode hook, "rust_mode_hook", where you may have some settings specific to the mode.
+There is a mode hook, "rust_mode_hook", where you may have some settings specific to the mode, e.g. in your ~/.jedrc insert:

+    variable Rust_Indentation_Style;

+    define rust_mode_hook()
+    {
+       Rust_Indentation_Style = "k&r";
+    }

+to enforce the "K&R" indentation style while editing.

                               Key definitions: